rsol1225/codepath-ios-prework/README.md

-# Prework - *Change Background App*
+# Prework - *Background Color Changing App*

 Submitted by: **Roma Solapurkar**

-**Name of your app** is an app that changes the color of the background to a random color.
+**Background Color CHanging App** is an app that... changes the background color and has some introductory information about myself!

 Time spent: **20** hours spent in total